China keen to work with Italy on trade despite Belt and Road misgivings | Headlines

 - China

-The two countries signed a memorandum of understanding to advance BRI construction during a visit by Chinese President Xi Jinping to Rome in 2019, but trade flows between the two countries have not improved as Italy had hoped.
-SENSITIVE DIPLOMACY
+The two countries signed a memorandum of understanding to advance BRI construction during a visit by Chinese President Xi Jinping to Rome in 2019, but trade flows have not improved as Italy had hoped.
+According to business daily Il Sole 24 Ore, Italy is looking for a "soft exit" by agreeing with China to drop the requirement that Rome formally notifies Beijing it wants out.

+Italian Foreign Minister Antonio Tajani, who met Chinese counterpart Wang Yi in Beijing this week, told Italy's parliament on Wednesday that a strategic partnership would be more valuable than a deal such as the BRI.
+Redefining the relationship would placate Italy's G7 partners while maintaining good business links with Beijing.

-Italy's trade deficit with China grew by 22.3 billion euros ($23.9 billion) between 2019 and 2022, according to the Italian Ministry of Foreign Affairs.
-Italian Deputy Prime Minister Antonio Tajani told China's Foreign Minister Wang Yi on Monday at a meeting in Beijing that the Silk Road did not bring the results expected.
+SENSITIVE DIPLOMACY Italy's trade deficit with China grew by 22.3 billion euros ($23.9 billion) between 2019 and 2022, according to the Italian Ministry of Foreign Affairs.

+Speaking on Italian public broadcaster RAI on Thursday morning, Tajani said "We will consider whether or not to stick with this memorandum... a decision will be made."
+"But this should not affect relations with China."

 China invested in 24 projects in Italy between 2014 and 2020, according to data compiled by the American Enterprise Institute think tank, worth $22.27 billion in total, ranging from shares in football clubs AC Milan and Inter Milan to telecoms companies and the postal service.
 Any loss of the erstwhile terminus of the old Silk Road would be diplomatically embarrassing for China, which has expected to mark the achievements of the Belt and Road initiative at an international forum in Beijing in October.